3 Expert Tips for Selling a House Without a Realtor in Tennessee

 • Transfer Tax

-Additionally, you may need to pay the buyer’s agent fee, which is usually 2.5% to 3% of your home’s value.
+Additionally, you may need to pay the buyer’s agent commission, which is usually 2.5% to 3% of your home’s value.
 If you’ve offered seller concessions, you might also cover some of the buyer’s closing costs.

 Escrow Fees

 Escrow fees are paid to the escrow company or attorney who manages the closing process.
-This fee covers the cost of holding and disbursing funds, handling documents, and ensuring that all conditions of the sale are met.
+This fee covers the cost of holding and disbursing funds, handling legal documents, and ensuring that all conditions of the sale are met.

 Related Posts